Rel Primer: Basic Syntax

 Derived relations are transient, local only to a query, unless:

-- You write their results back to disk, creating new base relations.
+- You use their contents to create new base relations.

 - You install their definitions — hence the term “installed view.”